ambika-garg/apache-airflow-microsoft-fabric-plugin/README.md

 3. `Login`: The Client ID of your service principal.
 4. `Password`: The refresh token fetched using Microsoft OAuth.
 5. `Extra`: {
-    "tenantId": The Tenant Id of your service principal, "clientSecret": (optional) The Client Secret for your Entra ID App }
+    "tenantId": "The Tenant Id of your service principal", "clientSecret": "(optional) The Client Secret for your Entra ID App" "scopes": "(optional) Scopes you used to fetch the refresh token" }
+> **_NOTE:_** Default scopes applied are: https://api.fabric.microsoft.com/Item.Execute.All, https://api.fabric.microsoft.com/Item.ReadWrite.All, offline_access, openid, profile

 ## Operators
 ### FabricRunItemOperator